 How to read a lot of books

 Last year I read 90 books.
 That’s the most I’ve ever read in a single year.
 I set a goal of 52 books every year, but for the past few years, I’ve read at least 80 books.
-If you’re curious about ways to read more, I’ve outlined 5 economic principles that help me reach my goal each year.
+I’m often asked how it’s possible to read that many books each year, so I’ve outlined some of the things I do to help get me there.

 A little background info…

 I remember being an avid reader as a kid, but it sort of fizzled as I got into middle school and books started to become required readings.
 I didn’t enjoy most of the books that were assigned so I insisted on not reading at all.
 I took that mindset into college and didn’t read unless it was assigned for class.

 I started reading casually again in 2012 because I was starting to get burned out from graduate school.
 I thought some good fiction would help break up the monotony of school.
 I found Goodreads and set a reading challenge of 12 books for the year.
 I convinced myself I was busy, but that 1 book per month would be attainable.
 I finished the year with 19.
 I was pumped.
 Each year the goal increased until I finally started setting a goal of 52 books each year.

 The following are some of my thoughts on how you can also start reading more each year if you really want to.
 I’ve tried to match them with an economic principle when I could since everything is about economics!

 The first response I often hear from people who learn about how much I read is that they want to read more, but don’t have the time to read that much.
 I don’t believe that.
 I think people are lying to themselves and that they just don’t prioritize reading above other things they want to do.
 We live in a world of unlimited wants, but our time is scarce.
 That means we have to make decisions about how we spend our time.